Anthony Farrar-Hockley: Military career

 In 1962 Farrar-Hockley took command of 3rd Battalion, Parachute Regiment in the Persian Gulf.
 While there possibly the greatest feat of arms of his career took place in 1964 during the Aden Emergency when his battalion captured a stronghold held by nationalist and tribesmen in the Radfan mountains of north of Aden at Wadi Dhubsan.
 For this action Farrar-Hockley was awarded a Bar to his DSO.

-In 1965 Farrar-Hockley was posted as Chief of Staff to the Director of Operations in Borneo in the Far East.
+In 1965 Farrar-Hockley was posted as chief of staff to the director of operations in Borneo in the Far East.
 Indonesia under President Sukarno was confronting Malaysia.
-Secret and unattributable cross-border operations which Farrar-Hockley helped to organise on Indonesian territory helped bring the ill-judged military confrontation to an end.
+Secret and unattributable cross-border operations which Farrar-Hockley helped to organise on Indonesian territory helped bring the military confrontation to an end.

-After commanding (1966–1968) the 16th Parachute Brigade and his fellowship at Exeter College, Oxford (1968–1970), Farrar-Hockley was promoted to major general and appointed as the first Commander Land Forces in Belfast where he was the first senior officer to acknowledge publicly that the IRA was behind the violence.
-After this he commanded the 4th Division in BAOR (1971–1973) before returning to the Ministry of Defence where he was put in charge of Combat Development for the Army.
+After commanding (1966–1968) the 16th Parachute Brigade and his fellowship at Exeter College, Oxford (1968–1970), Farrar-Hockley was promoted to major general and appointed as the first commander Land Forces in Belfast, where he was the first senior officer to acknowledge publicly that the IRA was behind the violence.
+After this he commanded the 4th Division in BAOR (1971–1973) before returning to the Ministry of Defence, where he was put in charge of combat development for the Army.

-After a period as General Officer Commanding South East District (1977–1979), Farrar-Hockley was appointed commander in chief of Nato's Allied Forces Northern Europe.
+After a period as general officer commanding South East District (1977–1979), Farrar-Hockley was appointed commander in chief of Nato's Allied Forces Northern Europe.
 He held this appointment until his retirement from the army in 1982.

 Later life

-Other positions held by Farrar-Hockley included: ADC General to the Queen (1981–1983), Colonel-Commandant of the Prince of Wales's Division (1974–1980) and of the Parachute Regiment (1977–1983).
+Other positions held by Farrar-Hockley included: ADC general to the Queen (1981–1983), colonel-commandant of the Prince of Wales's Division (1974–1980) and of the Parachute Regiment (1977–1983).
 He was colonel of his Gloucestershire Regiment 1978–1984.

 During his retirement Farrar-Hockley carried out historical research and published campaign histories and biographies, he acted as a consultant and was a frequent pundit in the newspapers and on television and radio.
 He commanded the French at Waterloo in an episode of the brief TV series A Game of War in 1997.

 Farrar-Hockley is known to have been a target for the IRA after his name was found on an hitlist in the 1980s.
 In 1990, his 5-year-old grandson found a bomb attached to a hose in his garden.
 The bomb failed to explode.

 Farrar-Hockley declared to The Guardian that a secret arms network was established in Britain after the war, but declined to say if it still existed.
-He aroused controversy in 1983 when he became involved trying to organise a campaign for a new home guard against possible Soviet invasion and in 1990, following Italian Prime minister Giulio Andreotti's October 1990 revelations concerning Operation Gladio, a NATO stay-behind network, he said that the armed anti-communist secret resistance network across western European had involved Britain.
+He aroused controversy in 1983 when he became involved trying to organise a campaign for a new home guard against possible Soviet invasion and in 1990, following Italian prime minister Giulio Andreotti's October 1990 revelations concerning Operation Gladio, a NATO stay-behind network, he said that the armed anti-communist secret resistance network across western European had involved Britain.

 His honours included: Mentioned in despatches 1943, MC 1944, DSO 1953, Mentioned in despatches 1954, MBE 1957, DSO bar 1964, KCB 1977, GBE 1982.